-Medicare is the principal source of health insurance coverage for over 58 million Americans, including 9 million disabled workers who have been receiving Social Security benefits for two years or longer.
+Medicare is the principal source of health insurance coverage for almost 60 million Americans, including almost 9 million disabled workers who have been receiving Social Security benefits for two years or longer.
 Since the program’s inception in 1965, America’s seniors have been able to count on receiving Medicare when they reach age 65.
 But now, some in Washington who are looking for ways to reduce federal spending want to make seniors wait for up to two additional years – to age 67 – in order to qualify for Medicare.

 Raising the age of eligibility for Medicare from 65 to 67 is a benefit cut.
 It is being advanced solely for budgetary considerations – to reduce the rate of growth in Medicare spending – with little regard for the harmful consequences for Medicare beneficiaries who have paid into the program during their working lives and count on receiving Medicare.

 Communities of color would be hardest hit because they tend to be in poorer health at earlier ages, accumulate less wealth that can be used to pay for health care due to lower lifetime earnings, and have shorter life expectancies on average.